eth-sri/eth-sri.github.io/_blogposts/fixedcode.md

 <iframe class="iframe-full" src="/assets/blog/fixedcode/opshin_opshin-387.traj.html" height="900px"></iframe>
 </details>

 We consider this desirable behavior and not cheating.
-We were actually surprised to see so few models perform even this most basic check, and believe it demonstrates a crucial problem: If current agents were tasked with maintaining software autonomously, they would currently introduce technical debt trying to fix outdated user-reported bugs.
+We were actually surprised to see so few models perform even this most basic check.
+However, reproducing bugs and inspecting the git history do not guarantee correct abstention.

 Even when models first reproduce the issue at hand, they may proceed to ‘resolve’ a new issue.
 For example, in one instance,  GLM-5 discovers that the reported issue was fixed in a prior commit but continued nonetheless, hallucinating a bug in an unrelated piece of code and committing it without checking if it causes any changes.
 Similarly, in one case, Sonnet 4.6 realized that the issue was already fixed and that its proposed change was useless, but ended up keeping the changes anyway because the tests still passed with his change.